Skip to content

 What is a mastermind group exactly?

 Mastermind groups offer a combination of brainstorming, education, peer accountability, and support in a group setting to sharpen your business and personal skills.
-A mastermind group helps you the members achieve success.
+A mastermind group helps you, the members, achieve success.
 Members challenge each other to set strong goals, and more importantly, to accomplish them.

 Mastermind group facilitators start and run groups.
 They help the group to dive deeply into discussions, and work with members to create success — as each member defines it.
 Facilitators are the secret to thriving mastermind groups.